businessIndustry Information

 Screen Printing

-Screen printing involves applying a photographic stencil to a piece of porous, tightly stretched polyester through which enamel colors are forced.
+Involves applying a photographic stencil to a piece of porous, tightly stretched polyester through which enamel colors are forced.

 Sub-Surface Printing

-Sub-surface printing is a process during which ink is processed on the underside of transparent plastic materials.
+A process during which ink is processed on the underside of transparent plastic materials.
 This way of printing creates symbols that are abrasion, oil and chemical resistant.
 This is a popular way to print durable and resistant serial numbers that are fully protected from abrasions and solvents.

 Chemically etched nameplates are manufactured by masking certain areas of metal with an acid resistant material.
 The uncovered areas are then exposed to a corrosive material, which creates engraved words based on the configuration of the stencil while preserving the covered area.

-The embossing process involves squeezing a nameplate material between a female metal die and a male counter using heat and pressure.
+Involves squeezing a nameplate material between a female metal die and a male counter using heat and pressure.

 Mechanical and laser engraving involves cutting a nameplate with a rotary tool, engrave plate or a laser beam.
 Suppliers choose to laser engrave when they are looking for extreme precision.